-Course # Title Semester Cr edit
+Course # Fall (1) Title Semester Credit

-Fall (1)

-DHY 2311 Chemistry for Biological Sciences 3
+DHY 2311 Chemistry for Biological Science ces 3

 DHY 2312 Dental Hygiene Theory 3

-DHY 2413 Dental Hygiene Instrumentation 4
+DHY 2413 Dental Hygiene Instrumentatio n 4

-DHY 2314 Human Anatomy and Physiology I 3
+DHY 2314 Human Anatomy and Physiolo gy I 3

 DHY 2215 Oral Anatomy 2

-DHY 2116 Oral Embryology and Histology 1
+DHY 2116 Oral Embryology and Histology

-DHY 2217 Dental Radiography I $\frac{2}{18}$
+DHY 2217 Dental Radiography I 2 18

 18

 Spring (2)

 DHY 2521 Dental Hygiene Clinic I 5

 DHY 2322 Oral Medicine 3

-DHY 2223 Dental Radiography II 2
+DHY 2223 0 1 7 2

-DHY 2425 Human Anatomy and Physiology II 2 4
+DHY 2425 Human Anatomy and Physiolo

 DHY 2327 Dental Materials $\frac{3}{17}$

-17
+6 (0) 17

-Summer (3)
+Summer (3) 1

-DHY 3145 Dental Hygiene Clinic-Summer 1
+DHY 3145 Dental Hygiene Clinic-Summ

-DHY 3246 Local Anesthesia
+DHY 3246 Local Anesthesia 2 3

-$\frac{2}{3}$

-Fall (4)
+Fall (4) 3

 DHY 3531 Dental Hygiene Clinic II 5

 DHY 3332 Pharmacology 3

-DHY 3344 Dental Health Education and
+DHY 3344 Dental Health Education and 5

-Community Dentistry 3
+DITI 3344 Community Dentistry 3

 DHY 3334 Pathology 3

 DHY 3335 Periodontology 3

-3 3 3 3 3 7 7 7 $\frac{3}{17}$
+2111 3333 .
+5.15451161657 $\frac{3}{17}$

 Spring (5)

 DHY 3541 Dental Hygiene Clinic III 5

-DHY 3342 Management of Patients with Special Needs
+DHY 3342 Management of Patients with Special Needs 3

-DHY 3343 Practice Management $ \begin{array}{r} 3 \\ 3 \\ \underline{2} \\ \underline{13} \end{array} $
+DHY 3343 Practice Management 3

 DHY 3233 Nutrition 2

-0_00 13
+13

 TOTAL 68

-of "E" or a mark of "II" or "NC" is not accontable for -

 A grade of "F" or a mark of "U" or "NC" is not acceptable for progression to the next semester, nor is it acceptable for graduation if it occurs in the last semester of the program.
-A grade of "D" in the following professional courses is not acceptable for progression to the next semester, nor is it acceptable for graduation if it occurs in the last semester of the program: Dental Hygiene Theory (DHY 2312), Dental Hygiene Instrumentation (DHY 2413), Dental Radiography I (DHY 2217), Dental Hygiene Clinic I (DHY 2521), Dental Radiography II (DHY 2223), Local Anesthesia (DHY 3246), Dental Hygiene Clinic II (DHY 3531), Dental Hygiene Clinic III (DHY 3541), Dental Hygiene Clinic-Summer (DHY 3145).
+A grade of "D" in the following professional courses is not acceptable for progression to the next semester, nor is it acceptable for graduation if it occurs in the last semester of the program: Dental Hygiene Theory (DHY 2312), Dental Hygiene Instrumentation (DHY 2413), Dental Radiography I (DHY 2217), Dental Hygiene Clinic I (DHY 2521), Dental Radiography II (DHY 2223), Local Anesthesia (DHY 3246), Dental Hygiene Clinic II (DHY 3531), Dental Hygiene Clinic III (DHY 3531), Dental Hygiene Clinic-Summer (DHY 3145).

-Class size is limited and all applicants may not be selected for participation in the program.
 All application materials must be received by March 1 (see page 9) to be considered for admission.
 No applications will be reviewed after this date.
 Applicants must provide:

 - Application for Admission: The College of Health Related Professions Application for Admission is required.
-Please contact the department office or the CHRP Office of Student Affairs for information. - 2.
+Contact the department office or the CHRP Office of Student Affairs for information. - 2.
 Application Fee: A non-refundable application fee of \$20.00 is required and must accompany the application. - 3.
 Official Transcripts: Arrange for each college or university you have attended to forward an official transcript of your course work.
 A minimum cumulative and prerequisite GPA of 2.75 is required for admission.
 Additionally, applicants must have completed a minimum of 18 SC of the prerequisite course work prior to the application deadline.
 Two of the three science prerequisite courses must be completed prior to the application deadline. - ACT Scores: Scores must be documented on an official high school transcript or sent directly from ACT.
 A minimum ACT composite score of 20 is required for admission. - 5.
 Professional Observation Form: One (1) completed professional observation form from a dentist or a dental hygienist is required.
 That professional observation must reflect evidence of previous exposure to the profession of dentistry, such as observation of at least 20 hours in a dental office or actual dental assisting experience.
 The professional observation form will be provided with the application packet. - 6.
 Interview: The most qualified applicants will be contacted by the department to arrange an interview after the application packet is complete. - 7.
 TOEFL scores as applicable.
 See International Applicants on pp. 12-13.